 The number of complaints has now grown to thousands nationwide.
-At least 41 injuries have been reported, but NHTSA has not offered any answers or explanations publicly at the two-year mark of its investigation into the matter.
-Safety advocates say they are frustrated about the limited amount of information coming out of the federal auto safety agency.
+At least 41 injuries have been reported, but NHTSA has not publicly offered any answers or explanations at the two-year mark of its investigation into the matter.
+Safety advocates say they are frustrated about the limited amount of federal auto safety agency information.

 Vehicles Poisoning People

 Ford is currently offering a free repair if a consumer requests it.
-The automaker, however, has not issued a recall despite knowing that they are defective.
+However, the automaker has not issued a recall despite knowing they are defective.
 The automaker has been claiming that the repairs have been “effectively resolving” the problem.
 But consumers are saying that is not the case and that the problem continues despite Ford’s so-called repairs.

 NHTSA has since received almost 200 complaints and CBS has found 60 complaints from drivers who say they had that fix and are still experiencing signs of carbon monoxide seeping into the cabin.
-CBS has found that the issue is surfacing in the 2018 Explorer as well.
+CBS has found that the issue is also surfacing in the 2018 Explorer.
 A complaint from a 2016 Explorer owner in Redding, Calif., reports a “rotten egg smell” when the SUV accelerates at a high speed with the EcoBoost feature in use.

 Need for Action

-The owner said they have taken it to Ford to have seals checked, but the smell doesn’t go away and that their toddler complains of headaches every time they are in the vehicle.
+The owner said they have taken it to Ford to have the seals checked, but the smell doesn’t go away, and their toddler complains of headaches every time they are in the vehicle.
 The owner also reported experiencing nausea while in the vehicle.
-NHTSA has expanded its investigation, but has not included the 2018 model, which is also reportedly having the same problem.
+NHTSA has expanded its investigation but has not included the 2018 model, which is also reportedly having the same problem.
 Ford has insisted that its Explorers “are safe.”